beansproutchina/DYAPI/README.md

 I wrote 2 middlewares in `config/middlewares.js`, one for authentication and one for setting the X-Powered-By header.
 They are examples of how to create a middleware, and are also important functions of DYAPI.

-Moreover, a Antispider middleware is also included.
-If there are too many requests, which is more than the **SOFT** threshold, the server will randomly replace the response body, making the data useless.
-Haha!

 ## Controllers